- crown moulding

 - finishing nails for nail gun

-Neal and I have installed a lot of crowning molding over the years.
+Neal and I have installed a lot of crowning moulding over the years.
 We have made many mistakes and wasted a lot of crown molding trying to get the “cuts” right.
-However, we have perfected (well maybe not perfect, but better 😉) our technique and want to pass on what we have learned to you.
+However, we have perfected (well maybe not perfect, but better ) our technique and want to pass on what we have learned to you.

 A few things to understand that will aid the process:

-- There are a top and a bottom to crown molding.
+- There is a top and a bottom to crown molding.

 - There are outside corners.